-This helper is specially useful:
+This helper is specially useful if:

-- If you are requiring packages with shared libraries and you are running some executable that needs those libraries. - If you have a requirement with some tool (executable) and you need it in the path.
+- You are requiring packages with shared libraries and you are running some executable that needs those libraries. - You have a requirement with some tool (executable) and you need it to be in the path.